Ashwani28999/Ashwani28999/README.md

 - 👋 Hi, I’m @Ashwani28999
 - 👀 I’m interested in ...code, AI
-- 🌱 I’m currently learning ...python, MATLAB, HTML-CSS.
+- 🌱 I’m currently learning ...python, MATLAB, HTML-CSS, C++, Javascript and ongoing.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...mail me at ashwani28999@gmail.com